 VMware provides Parental Leave in accordance with statutory requirements so that you can take the necessary time off work to take care for your child.

-To be eligible for Parental Leave you must be the mother or father of a child and have responsibility for the child’s upbringing.
+To be eligible for Parental Leave you must be the mother or father of a child under the age of seven (7) years and have responsibility for the child’s upbringing.

 Scheduling Parental Leave

 Discuss your Parental Leave plans, in advance, with your manager.
 While business requirements must be taken into consideration, your manager will work with you to ensure that work load does not restrict you from taking Parental Leave.
 Be sure to contact HR Source [VMware network access required] during your Maternity Leave to schedule your Parental Leave.